Jack Evans (English rugby league, born 1897): International honours

 Evans won caps for England while at Swinton in 1925 against Wales (2 matches), in 1926 against Wales, and Other Nationalities, in 1928 against Wales, and won caps for Great Britain while at Swinton in 1926–27 against New Zealand (3 matches).

 Coaching career

 Evans was appointed as manager of Broughton Rangers ahead of the 1933–34 season.
 In February 1934, he made an appearance for the Rangers as a player against Castleford, but suffered a collarbone injury early in the game, and took no further part.

-Genealogical information
+Personal life

 Jack Evans was the older brother of the rugby league footballer; Bryn Evans.
+His father, John also known as Jack, also played rugby for Swinton, winning the Challenge Cup in 1900.

 Outside of rugby league

 Jack Evans was the landlord of the Royal Oak, 536 Bolton Road, Pendlebury from 1932 onwards and probably until his untimely death in 1940.
 In later years the pub was run by his son Stan who was also assisted by Jack's brother Bryn, Stan's uncle.